protontypes/LibreSelery/README.md

 touch ~/.openselery/secrets/tokens.env
 ```

-3. OpenSelery just needs API tokens from [Github](https://github.com/settings/tokens) when `simulation = True` and `include_dependencies = False` in your `selery.yml`.
+3. OpenSelery just needs API tokens from [GitHub](https://github.com/settings/tokens) when `simulation = True` and `include_dependencies = False` in your `selery.yml`.
 The scope of your github token should not include any additional permissions beyond the standard minimum scope.
-Find out more about how to create Github tokens [here](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token).
+Find out more about how to create GitHub tokens [here](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token).
 Replace XXXXX with the Coinbase and [Libraries.io](https://libraries.io/api) tokens to get started without creating an actual accounts for these APIs.

 4. Make the token file read only: